|

 ineffective.
 And yeast, like bacteria with antibiotics, have become

 resistant to Nilstat (and other antifungals).
+Usually, I

 will use Nizoral or Diflucan for about four to six months while